Joshokelola/StudyNotes/CSC 411/INTRO.md

 - Security & Privacy issues
 - Data Integrity issues
 - Problem of data recovery if the system fails.
-- Problem of access to data if there's a breakdown of communica
+- Problem of access to data if there's a breakdown of communication networks.